 "should we even acquire?"

 Enterprise brands often arrive at the acquisition decision from the wrong starting point.
 They see a challenger taking share, the competitive report lands in the strategy team's inbox, and the default response is to evaluate whether to buy.
 The more useful question starts one level back: what is the actual problem the acquisition is solving?
+The challenger brand threat model lays out the compete, acquire, or ignore decision before you get to price.

-Acquire when the challenger has built something that would take you three or more years to replicate internally — a brand community, a first-party data asset, a product formulation, a manufacturing relationship, or a customer loyalty that isn't transferable by marketing spend.
+Acquire when the challenger has built something that would take you three or more years to replicate internally, a brand community, a first-party data asset, a product formulation, a manufacturing relationship, or a customer loyalty that isn't transferable by marketing spend.
 These are the structural advantages that justify acquisition premiums because they can't be built quickly from scratch.

-Compete when the challenger's advantage is operational rather than structural — better ad creative, faster content iteration, more agile execution on the same product.
+Compete when the challenger's advantage is operational rather than structural, better ad creative, faster content iteration, more agile execution on the same product.
 A well-resourced team with the right mandate can replicate these.
 Paying acquisition premiums for operational advantages means overpaying for capabilities you could have built.

 Build when you have a long enough runway and the category disruption hasn't yet reached the point where speed of entry is a strategic requirement.
-Building is the cheapest option and the slowest — it makes sense when time is not the constraint.
+Building is the cheapest option and the slowest, it makes sense when time is not the constraint.

-"The brands that get acquisitions right move early — while the founder still wants to sell growth, not just exit, and while the strategic value is additive rather than defensive."
+"The brands that get acquisitions right move early, while the founder still wants to sell growth, not just exit, and while the strategic value is additive rather than defensive."

 Enterprise buyers consistently